fanguangpingathuobi/My-API-project/常见问题 - FAQ.md

 7. etf: ETF account

 ### Q2：What is client-order-id?
-A： The `client-order-id` is one parameter of the place order request, it is string type and max length is 64.
-This id is generated by client, and is valid within 24 hours.
+A： The `client-order-id` is an optional request parameter while placing order.
+It's string type which maximum length is 64.
+The client order id is generated by client, and is only valid within 24 hours.

 ### Q3：How to get the order size, price and decimal precision?
-A： You can call API `/v1/common/symbols` to get the currency pair information, pay attention to the difference between the minimum amount and the minimum price.
+A： You can call API `GET /v1/common/symbols` to get the currency pair information, pay attention to the difference between the minimum amount and the minimum price.
 Below are common errors:
 - order-value-min-error: The order price is less than mininum price
 - order-orderprice-precision-error : The precision for limited order price is wrong